 Interesting fact: The Hakushu Distillery takes its water from the Ojira River, which is considered to be one of the top 100 exceptional water resources of Japan.

-Nikka’s first distillery, based in the northern island of Hokkaido, they produce malts that are rich and heavy.
+Nikka’s first distillery, based on the northern island of Hokkaido, produce malts that are rich and heavy.

 How to pronounce Yoichi: yo-ee-chee

 Owned by: Nikka

 Interesting fact: The Yoichi Whisky Distillery is located west of Sapporo (the capital of Hokkaido, Japan’s northernmost island), surrounded by mountains on three sides with the coast on the other.